VRLabs/Toony-Standard-Rebuild/.docs/guides/Quickstart.md

 After the banner you can see a line showing the selected modular shader, the language selection, and a gear icon that let's you go to the options for the shader, we'll check this one later on.

 > [!NOTE]
-> There are 2 reasons to why the modular shader used is showed:
-> - A modular shader can contain multiple generated shaders
-> - The inspector can handle different shaders
+> There are 2 reasons to why the modular shader used is showed: a modular shader can contain multiple generated shaders and the inspector can handle different shaders

 After that you can see a button to generate an optimized shader for this material.
 This can be used to create a version of the shader optimized for the currently selected features, which, depending on the amount of the modules currently added in the shader, can generate a way more performant shader, since even modules that have been added to the shader do get optimized out if they're not actively used.